OYCP Academic Vision

 OYCP Educational Opportunities

-School Credits – The curriculum is based upon 8 High School credits with passing grades and completion of the full 22 weeks.
-An additional 2 credits may be earned through extra credit work for a maximum of 10 High School credits.
+Credit Recovery – The curriculum is based upon 8 high school credits with passing grades and completion of the full 22 weeks.
+An additional 2 credits may be earned through extra credit work for a maximum of 10 high school credits.

 GED – The General Educational Development (GED) certificate may be earned if all class work is completed and you meet all the tests passing requirements on the GED Battery.
 This option is generally based upon age, number of credits and ability/likelihood of returning to a community high school.